rduplain/reqd/README.md

 C/C++ -- when viewed as a _dependency-driven shell environment_.
 It can run
 commands just like shell.
 After all, Makefile recipes are line-by-line command-line invocations.
 When these lines get complicated, the Makefile gets complicated.
-The nixd project started specifically to provide a full shell framework to invoke advanced tasks with a single line inside of a Makefile.
+The reqd project started specifically to provide a full shell framework to invoke advanced tasks with a single line inside of a Makefile.

-Build recipes in nixd are only run if a recipe's *check* fails.
-Where a Makefile relies on files and timestamps, a nixd recipe defines a check command.
+Build recipes in reqd are only run if a recipe's *check* fails.
+Where a Makefile relies on files and timestamps, a reqd recipe defines a check command.
 This check can rely on files and timestamps, too, but can be *anything*.
 The implementation of the check is its own (often _tiny_) program;
-nixd is checking whether that program runs successfully.
+reqd is checking whether that program runs successfully.

 If the check fails, the program gets called again with predefined subcommands to download *resources*, configure, and *install* a given requirement, as